bjchris32/bjchris32.github.io/_draft/2024-07-19-setup-MERN-with-typescript.markdown

 }
 {% endhighlight %}

   * specify the folder to watch and the file extension
     * transpile after saving
     {% highlight shell %}
     npm run dev
     {% endhighlight %}

+### set up mongodb
-* set up mongodb on docker and connect through mongoose
+Set up on docker and connect through mongoose.
   * need to create user in admin and test it with mongoosh
 {% highlight shell %}
 mongosh mongodb://mongodb:27017/mydatabase